danmarksmiljoeportal/lagvaelgeren/doc/frontend/README.md

 })
 ```

-Call the `api.load()` method is called to initialize the state of the active datasets.
+Call the `api.load()` method to initialize the state of the active datasets.
 Changes to the active datasets are stored in local storage in the browser.
 By calling `load` witout arguments, local storage is read and used as current datasetState:
 ```javascript
 api.load()
 ```